EF Johnson Viking 500 #2 - RT's Radio Home Page

 This Viking Five Hundred has been restored on the exterior and was nicely done; in contrast, it is an electrical challenge on the interior.
 Strange modifications, circuits removed and others added.
 The first find was a hard-wired short on the 120 volt line; two broken switches, and the VFO board had burned.
 After replacing the VFO board, repairing the switches, removing the non-original wiring and restoring the missing circuits, the RF unit more or less "works" now but with low power output using good tubes.
 There may be more non-standard wiring yet to be found.

-July 2025: After many many hours of finding and undoing oddball modified circuits , replacing deleted circuits, finding/re-facing the multi-meter, rebuilding the burnt VFO and repairing the audio section, the RF deck is finally airworthy again.
-It easily does 300 watts on an old JAN 4-400A.
+July 2025: After many many hours of finding and undoing oddball modified circuits , replacing deleted circuits, finding/re-facing the multi-meter, rebuilding the burnt VFO and repairing the audio section, the RF deck is nearly airworthy again.
+It easily does 300 watts using its old JAN 4-400A.

 The new power supply is being constructed as time. permits.